-According to the American Marketing Association, localizing contents is key to a company internationalization strategy.
+According to the American Marketing Association, localizing content is key to a company internationalization strategy.
 Why?
 For very concrete reasons: it can make or break a company’s success abroad, distinguishing brands that communicate effectively with international markets from other brands that remain foreign and inaccessible; and it increases sales in the target markets, with clear ROI from translation and localization efforts, directly impacting their bottom line.

 Translators are not only expert in the language of the market you want to approach, but accomplished cultural experts as well.
 So, by making the smart choice, what do you get in return?